suhho1993/intel-secl/pkg/lib/flavor/README.md

 When integrated with the Host Verification service, Flavor would be equivalent to what is known today as the Whitelist.

 ## Key features
-- Create a flavors for VM and container
+- Create flavors for VM and container images
+- Create Platform Flavors for Intel and VMWare Hosts
+- Create Software Flavors from Manifest XMLs
+- Create Generic Flavors from Asset Tag Certificates

 ### Direct dependencies